Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/File_exit_examples.md

     transfer (ret1 = 9) after 4 consecutive transfers

 The EXIT task is deactivated after 5 minutes inactivity (WAITTASK = 5).
-After de- activation, it is again possible to start a transfer successfully (the global variable nbsend is reinitialized to 0 on reactivation of the task).
+After de-activation, it is again possible to start a transfer successfully (the global variable nbsend is reinitialized to 0 on reactivation of the task).